apbaum/SEED-Lab/Demo 1/Computer Vision Documentation/README.md

-This folder contains the code developed for the computer vision tasks in Demo 1 to accomplish the webcam and angle detection task in the project.
+This folder contains the code developed for the computer vision tasks in Demo 1.
+The computer vision tasks in Demo 1 include having a web camera detect the angle at which an Aruco marker is detected and placed within the camera's view.